John's Healthier Hot Chocolate

 Theobromine.
 Varies widely, from 37 to 130 mg per tablespoon of cacao powder.

-EmusifiersI'd like to try something that will help prevent the solids from separating to the bottom.
+EmusifiersI'd like to find an ingredient that will help prevent the solids from separating to the bottom.
 Maybe some kind of emulsifier?
-I'm going to try powdered lecithin.
+I might try powdered lecithin.

 Would the lecithin make the recipe less healthy?